nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 graph = build_hierarchical_graph(embeddings)
 ```

+GraphRAG, introduced by Microsoft Research, extends traditional Retrieval-Augmented Generation (RAG) by incorporating
+graph-based knowledge structures.
+While standard RAG systems retrieve relevant documents based on similarity, GraphRAG
+builds and traverses a knowledge graph where nodes represent concepts and edges capture semantic relationships.
+This
+approach combines three key components: (1) dense retrievers using embedding similarity for initial candidate selection,
+(2) cross-encoders for precise relationship verification, and (3) graph-based reasoning to explore concept connections.
+The result is a more nuanced understanding of conceptual hierarchies and relationships, particularly valuable for
+complex knowledge domains where simple similarity matching might miss important contextual connections.

 To effectively query and mine concepts from this hierarchical structure, we can leverage Microsoft's GraphRAG approach,
 which combines graph-based knowledge representation with retrieval-augmented generation.
 Here's how to implement this: